Israel's Lapid enlists Gantz, moves closer to unseating Netanyahu | Politics

 - Israel

 The United Arab List was also negotiating to join the coalition.
 If it does, it would be the first time in Israel's history that an independent Arab party becomes a member of the government.
-Netanyahu, in power for the past 12 years, has sought to discredit Bennett and two other rightists negotiating with Lapid, saying they were endangering Israel's security.
+A source involved in the Lapid-led talks said the proposed new government would try to retain consensus by avoiding hot-button ideological issues such as whether to annex or cede-occupied West Bank territory that Palestinians want for a state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)